draeger-lab/ModelPolisher/README.md

 # How to build?

+NOTE: You may run ModelPolisher, without building, using Docker.
+See [here](#using-docker).

 ModelPolisher uses `gradle` to build.
 Make sure you have `gradle` installed in your system before following the procedure below.

-First clone this github project and go to directory `<path>/ModelPolisher/`.
+First clone this github project and go to directory `.../ModelPolisher/`.
 Then, ModelPolisher can be built using Gradle, choosing one of four relevant tasks:
 * `fatJar`: (default, if running Gradle without a specified task): builds ModelPolisher with dependencies and SQLite version of BiGG packaged
 * `lightJar`: with dependencies, without SQLite DB
 * `slimJar`: without dependencies, but with SQLite DB included